tanghao-xiaomi/docs/en/device_dev_guide/driver/timer_driver/timer/Arch_Timer.md

 #### Interface Grouping

-- Lower-half interfaces are divided into two groups based on time units:
+- `lower-half` interfaces are divided into two groups based on time units:
   - In units of `struct timespec`.
   - In units of `tick`.